foorilla/allinfosecnews_sources/README.md

-# all InfoSec news - Sources
+# all InfoSec News - Sources

 A list of online news & info sources in the InfoSec / Cybersecurity space with their website + RSS feed.
 This is an extract of all the sources aggregated on the [allinfosecnews.com](https://allinfosecnews.com) website.